 Personality traits of an Addictive Personality

 A person who is more likely to show addictive behavior including drug and alcohol addiction may have certain underlying personality traits.
 It is important to mention that having these traits does not mean, it is certain that the person will get addicted or become an alcoholic.
-It’s just that these traits increase the likelihood that a person may develop an addiction to alcohol or drugs.
+It’s just that these traits increase the likelihood that a person may develop an addiction to alcohol or drugs like marijuana.

 The first trait is impulsivity.
 These people are more likely to act on impulse and show risky behavior despite being aware of the negative consequences.
 We can say that these people do not think before they act.
 When they do act, they find it hard to stop themselves.
 We can apply this to alcoholics and understand why they are drawn to and consume alcohol.